 The prescription medicine in question was spironolactone, a blood pressure medication that dermatologists prescribe "off-label" for hormonal acne.
 While it's not FDA-approved for this specific treatment, it's been shown to be "very effective" in treating premenstrual breakouts in adult women.

 But considering spironolactone is a prescription medication, going on it is a bit of an undertaking.
-Not only do you have to get bloodwork done beforehand to make sure you're healthy and not pregnant (it can cause fetal birth defects), but you also have to check in with your doctor every three months, as the medication can make potassium levels rise.
-According to Mayo Clinic, high blood potassium can cause irregular heart rhythms and in severe cases, even death.
+Not only do you have to get bloodwork done beforehand to make sure you're healthy and not pregnant (it can cause fetal birth defects), but you also have to check in with your doctor every three months because the medication can make potassium levels rise.
+According to Mayo Clinic, high blood potassium can cause irregular heart rhythms and, in severe cases, even death.

 Aside from potassium levels, spironolactone can cause side effects like breast tenderness, menstrual irregularities, fatigue, and lightheadedness or dizziness.
 "Most young, healthy women tolerate the drug well, with no significant side effects, at or below 100 mg.
 Side effects are more common with higher dosages," clarifies Julia Tzu, MD, founder and medical director of Wall Street Dermatology.
 As for Lefave, she's "pretty happy with [her] result," she concludes.
 "I still get flares of acne, but it's usually only when my period is about to start, and it's only two or three pimples over the course of a week.

-Before starting spironolactone, I was getting was two or three per day."
+Before starting spironolactone, I was getting two or three per day."

 Head over to Women's Health for Lefave's firsthand experience, and share your thoughts or experiences with this medication for acne in the comments.